We welcome visitors to our church and want you to enjoy your visit.

 Every Wednesday from 2-4pm we are open especially for visitors.
 Welcome staff are on hand to answer any questions.

 Please note at all other times that, unfortunately, our church currently has to be kept locked.
 We plan in the future to keep it open during daylight hours.
+When church is closed contact 01724 734285 for access.

 There is no dedicated parking space for our church.
 Please note that Churchside is a narrow, one-way street and parking is not possible.
 Parking is also very limited in Queen Street.